vega/vega-lite/site/docs/encoding/condition.md

   ...,
   "encoding": {           // Encoding
     ...: {
-      "condition": {      // Conditional rule for data inside the selection.
+      "condition": {      // Conditional rule for data inside the selection
-        "selection": ..., // Selection name
+        // Selection name
-        "field": ...,
+        "selection": ...,
-        "type": "quantitative"
+        // Field definition if the data is included in the selection (if) "field": ..., "type": "quantitative"
       },
-      "value": ...        // The encoding value set for data outside the selection.
+      "value": ...        // The encoding value set for data outside the selection (else) },
-    },
     ...
   },